Kurento/kurento-room/kurento-room-doc/src/site/sphinx/http_api_room_server.rst

 1 - Get all rooms
 -----------------

-Returns a list with all the available rooms’ names.
+Returns a list with all the available rooms' names.

 - **Request method and URL**: ``GET /getAllRooms``
 - **Request Content-Type**: NONE